Skip to main content

 I live in a 55+ community near Orlando.
 Am I eligible?

-Yes.
-Age-restricted communities are fully eligible for HECM.
+Yes — as long as you're 62 or older and living there as your primary residence.
+Age-restricted communities themselves are fully eligible for HECM.
 Central Florida has many 55+ neighborhoods — including communities in Clermont, Kissimmee, and throughout Orange and Seminole counties — and their residents use reverse mortgages regularly.

 Can I use a reverse mortgage to buy a retirement home near Orlando?